 The most difficult part of school supplies shopping is choosing a planner.
 There are so many different variables that go into play when picking a new planner that it can often create a stressful situation.
 Since a planner is something that you can use for everything from school to work, blogging to family, and even clubs and hobbies it is important that you find one that works for you!

-This time last year I purchased my first planner.
+This time my first year in college I purchased my first planner.
 It was an inexpensive, small, weekly academic planner from Paper Source.
 At the time, it was perfect for me.
 I picked this one because it was cute, simple, in store, and had what I thought I needed at the time: Monthly pages and weekly pages.
 There was space to write my homework, I made up my own method for color coding, and I kept on top of everything from work to my school assignments and my theatre rehearsals.

 I used it so much it’s nearly falling apart by now… out of love!
 As the year went by I quickly discovered my own style and explored ways to use my planner.
 I changed the way I used it like 10 times.

 If I hadn’t used this planner all last year, I never would have learned what I need in a planner!
 Through changing up my style and experimenting with what I did I discovered what I needed to look for in my new planner.

 At the end of my first year my roommate Tori (who I had gotten into planning and organizing throughout the year, she even bought the same planner as I did at the beginning of the year!) and I sat on our beds in our dorm room on our laptops and talked planners.